 For adequate protection, sunscreens are best applied 15 minutes before going outside, and re-applied every two hours when outdoors.
 The recommended amount of sunscreen is one ounce for the entire body, or enough to fill a shot glass, however research demonstrates that most people only apply 25 to 50 percent of the recommended amount and do not re-apply often enough.
 Since most sunscreen containers have 4 to 6 ounces of product, if applied and re-applied correctly, an adult spending a day on the beach could easily go through a 4 ounce container of sunscreen in just one day!

 Sunscreen formulations have moved beyond simple sun protection into the realm of skin repair.
 The most comprehensive sunscreen formulas such as Revision Skincare Intellishade SPF 45 contain antioxidants guarding against free radicals; botanical anti-inflammatory ingredients like green tea extract, or aloe leaf juice; and collagen-stimulating peptides.
 These innovative products incorporate mineral, physical sunscreen ingredients like micronized zinc oxide and titanium dioxide.
 In clinical studies, these mineral sunscreen ingredients show a dose-dependent degree of protection against DNA damage which is the initiating factor of skin cancer formation.
 Despite delivering SPF of 30 or above, these formulas are “cosmetically-elegant” and do not have the sticky, greasy feel, or white residue.
 Other examples of high quality, paraben-free anti-aging sunscreens include Obagi Nu-derm Sun Shield SPF 50, Innovative Skincare Extreme Protect SPF 30, and Avene Tinted Compact SPF 50.
-We are pleased to offer these sunscreens along with other carefully selected products at our Chevy Chase office.
-Please call us at (301) 656-SKIN to discuss which product would be most beneficial for your individual skincare needs.

 Dr. Sommerville offers in depth skin care consultations and carries only select group of carefully chosen products from some of the most reputable, innovative manufacturers.
 Her goal is not only to reverse many of the signs of aging but to keep you looking great!
 Please call today to schedule your skin care consultation and benefit from her expertise.